snori74/linuxupskillchallenge/0 - AWS Free Tier.md

 # Day 0 - Creating Your Own Server - with AWS Free Tier

 ## INTRO
 First, you need a server.
-You can't really learn about administering a remote Linux server without having a one of your own - so today we're going to buy one!
+You can't really learn about administering a remote Linux server without having a one of your own - so today we're going get one - completly free!

 Through the magic of Linux and virtualisation, it's now possible to get a small Internet server setup almost instantly - and at very low cost.
 Technically, what you'll be doing is creating and renting a VPS  ("Virtual Private Server").
 In a datacentre somewhere a single physical server running Linux will be split into a dozen or more Virtual servers using the KVM (Kernel-based Virtual Machine) feature that's been part of Linux since early 2007.
 There are many hundreds of hosting companies offering low cost VPS deals - and sites like http://lowendbox.com/ that compare them.